tecoholic/Election2021/README.md

 # Election 2021

-The folder contains all the work that is done for 2021 Assembly Elections (primarily for Tamil Nadu)
+The folder contains all the work that is done for 2021 Assembly Elections.

+1. Assam
+2. Kerala
+3. Puducherry
+4. Tamil Nadu
+5. West Bengal

 ## Looking for just the data?

-Download the ZIP file and look inside the `may2021/TN` folder for all 234 CSV files.
+Download the ZIP file and look inside the `may2021/<state-code>` folder for CSV files of all constituencies stored by their constituency number.
+There is also a `all_candidate.csv` file each of the state folders which is the combined file of all the constituencies

 ## Using the software

 ### Pre-requisites

-* Python 3.7 or higher installed in your computer
+- Python 3.7 or higher installed in your computer

 ### Install Dependencies